dynatrace-oss/barista/libs/barista-components/filter-field/README.md

 The filter-field provides a default implementation of a `DataSource`, named `DtFilterFieldDefaultDataSource`, that takes a specific form of data (`DtFilterFieldDefaultDataSourceType`).
+The filter-field supports many layers of nesting for autocomplete nodes.
+You can have as many autocomplete nodes nested as you need.
+E.g. Having "continent > country > region > city" as 3 layers of autocomplete works perfectly fine.
+Nodes that can only be leaf nodes are free-text, range and options.

+<ba-live-example name="DtExampleFilterFieldInfiniteDataDepth"></ba-live-example>

-If your data has a different form you can either transform your data so the default data source can understand it, or you create your own custom data source.
+If your data has a different structure create your own custom data source.
 When creating a custom data source, we also provide a lot of utility functions for converting and creating data into the form of definition node objects the filter-field can understand.
 You can also take a look at the implementation of the `DtFilterFieldDefaultDataSource` to get a better understanding on how to create a custom data source.